2024 Financial Literacy Law: Mandating Financial Education in Pennsylvania Schools

 The significance of beginner financial literacy cannot be emphasized enough.
 At Langan Financial Group, we passionately advocate for this cause, recognizing its pivotal role in empowering individuals to make informed financial decisions and safeguard their futures.

-Pennsylvania’s progressive move to mandate financial literacy education is a commendable commitment towards nurturing a financially adept generation.
+Pennsylvania’s progressive move to mandate financial literacy education is a commendable commitment toward nurturing a financially adept generation.
 We are thrilled to align with this initiative, eagerly offering our support to collaborate with students and educators.
-Together, we aim to equip teens with the knowledge and skills essential for their lifelong financial well-being, fostering a more robust and resilient society.

 About the Authors